 It’s been 13 years to the day since the release of My Morning Jacket’s prolific fourth studio album, Z. If you haven’t had a chance to sit down and really digest the album in it’s beautiful entirety, it’s highly suggested you do so.
-The offerings of reggae and dub influenced music set to the tone of a MMJ’s uniquely curated sound provides a satiating listening experience for those looking to hear something different.
-The band moved from a completely reverb-caked production style to a slightly-less reverb caked style and a more polished product in terms of both the mix and the songwriting.
+The offerings of reggae and dub influenced music set the tone of MMJ’s uniquely curated sound, and their well-crafted songwriting style provides a satiating listening experience for those looking to hear something different than the reverb-washed identity the band had presented in past works.
 If you do take the time to listen through, there’s almost surely to be one song that perks your ears.
 Polarizing as it is, “Into the Woods” serves an interesting function in the context of the album.
 There is a lot to be said about the gumption the band possesses to add this specific song, on this specific album.
 Although the song seems out of place to many, the lyrical content takes precedence over the atypical instrumental backing in this instance.

 According to an interview with Pitchfork, guitarist Carl Broemel said the song went through several iterations before the final version was culminated.
 This is evident, as the song makes a lot of use of specific sound effects.
 The ethereal opening offers chirping birds and shouting children, like you’ve been placed in a pleasant park as a passive observer of the world.
 While the initial mood is rather bright, this park is set on the edge of a dark tree line.
 Jim James’ voice comes in softly over top of a carnival-themed organ dirge.
 His first words: “A kitten on fire/ A baby in a blender/ Both sound as sweet/ as a night of surrender.”
 That is a very jarring intro in relation to the rest of the album, where the lyrics are much less image-evoking.
 Instrumentally also, it’s a complete detachment from any prior tracks.
 For one, the carnival themed backing track is an unfamiliar canvas for the group’s sound at the time.
 It yields a completely different feel while maintaining the spacey, reverb washed guitars, drums, and vocals MMJ has leaned on so heavily through their discography.